 - Invoice factoring – Of course, startups and other small businesses can use invoice factoring to steady their cash flow as soon as they have invoices to factor.
 Factoring provides ongoing access to funding within 24 hours as long as invoices are verified and the work has been completed.
 While factoring rates are higher than traditional small business loan rates, the flexibility of the factoring relationship and additional benefits make this alternative the ideal one for startups in any industry.

 Factor Finders offers invoice factoring services for startups and small businesses at every stage and in nearly every industry.
-Learn more about the benefits of small business factoring programs then contact us to get started.
+If you want to learn more about the benefits of working with an invoice factoring company to utilize the small business factoring programs, then contact us to get started.